samheartache/Translator/README.md

 2. **Using the application**:

-   - After launching the application, a menu will appear at the top of the screen, where you can either open the settings or launch the default Translation tool for manual text input.
+   - After launching the application, a menu will appear at the top of the screen, where you can either open the settings, change current languages or launch the default Translation tool for manual text input.

    - Also you can select the area of the screen right after the app starts, the text will be automatically extracted and translated according to the selected settings.